 What are the differences between a hybrid and an electric car?

-This article will focus on the fundamental differences between a hybrid and an electric car, along with the pros and cons of each.
+Here, we will focus on the fundamental differences between a hybrid and an electric car, along with the pros and cons of each.

 Cutting to the chase, an electric car offers zero tailpipe emissions, while a hybrid uses a petrol or diesel engine for its primary means of propulsion.